 Innovation and Economic Potential: The adaptation challenge presents opportunities for EU leadership.
 The European Commission identifies emerging markets for adaptation technologies and services [54].
 Cross-border cooperation on shared climate risks can strengthen EU cohesion, while technological innovation in areas like early warning systems shows benefit-cost ratios exceeding 1:10 [55], [56].

 Reducing the information gap by providing data and methodologies to assess climate risks: The EC is already engaged in providing better access to climate risk data and assessment, as proved by the 2024 European Climate Risk Assessment (a report from the EEA regarding the identification and evaluation of climate risks) [43] and the JRC Risk Data Hub (a multi-hazard geo-portal mapping climate risk into the EU territories) [57].
-More and better climate-related risk and loss data is also advocated by the new EU Strategy on Adaptation to Climate Change (2021) [58] At the same time, the EC recognizes the need for a comprehensive framework for climate risk adaptation assessment [59] so further efforts will be necessary to extend data coverage and access and to diffuse harmonised risk assessment methodologies and standards.
+More and better climate-related risk and loss data is also advocated by the new EU Strategy on Adaptation to Climate Change (2021) [58].
+At the same time, the EC recognizes the need for a comprehensive framework for climate risk adaptation assessment [59] so further efforts will be necessary to extend data coverage and access and to diffuse harmonised risk assessment methodologies and standards.
 To address these barriers, EU MS can help by increasing the availability of data to assess localised climate risk and vulnerability

 From Analysis to Implementation